 What’s the best Ethernet cable category for PS4 (Cat5e, Cat6, Cat7, Cat8)?

-• Cat8 (Category 8): This is the latest standard, supporting speeds of 25 to 40 Gbps with a massive 2000 MHz bandwidth, but only over very short distances (up to 30 meters).
+- Cat8 (Category 8): This is the latest standard, supporting speeds of 25 to 40 Gbps with a massive 2000 MHz bandwidth, but only over very short distances (up to 30 meters).
 Cat8 is primarily designed for data centers and enterprise applications, making it largely overkill and unnecessarily expensive for a PS4 or typical home network.

 Does the PS4 fully utilize high-speed Cat7 or Cat8 cables?

-“While it’s tempting to go for the highest category number, remember your PS4’s Ethernet port has a ceiling,” advises Jeff, our seasoned network engineer.
-“Anything beyond a robust Cat6 cable won’t translate to higher speeds on your console itself, as the port simply can’t process data faster than 1 Gigabit per second.”
+“While it’s tempting to go for the highest category number, your PS4’s Ethernet port has a ceiling,” advises Jeff, our seasoned network engineer.
+“Anything beyond a robust Cat6 cable won’t translate to higher speeds on your console itself, as the port simply cannot process data faster than 1 Gigabit per second.”

 How to Choose the Perfect Ethernet Cable for Your PS4 Setup